madguy02/RocketNode/README.md

 ### Future Roadmap

-- [ ] Build a better Client.
-- [ ] The UI or the particular channel to which the message is intended has to be updated.
-- [ ] Replace the locally created logs with something more durable and fault tolerant (Looking at Kafka).
-- [ ] Add some UI to the Client.
+- [ ] Set up rocketnode to do dns discovery for other nodes.
-- [ ] Make the Server send the requests and route them properly (Ongoing Experiment).
+- [ ] Implementation of Concensus to rocketnode and RC server.
-- [ ] Add Encryption, to avoid EavesDropping (TBD).
+- [ ] Add Encryption, to avoid EavesDropping.
-- [ ] Moving with olm, implemented by matrix (TBD).
+- [ ] Moving with olm, implemented by matrix.
+- [ ] Improve code quality.

 ### Next immediate Step

-- [ ] Join a Room from Server1 to Server2
+- [ ] Join a Room from Server1 to Server2 using rocketnode (partially achieved)
-- [ ] UI work on Rocket.Chat platform, for federation messages to display.
-- [x] Structuring of JSON messages.
-- [ ] RocketNode automatically query connected server information.
-- [ ] Implementation of Concensus to rocketnode and RC server.
+- [ ] Figure out a DHT network.
 - [x] Implementation of a peer to peer network between rocketnodes.
 ### Instruction